Accredited Advice Agencies

 Perth & Kinross Association of Voluntary Service Ltd (PKAVS)

-Their charity is diverse, supporting people from many backgrounds, of all ages, and with vastly differing needs.
-We work alongside the NHS, local council, government, and voluntary bodies to help as many people as we can achieve their goals and recognise their potential.
+This is a diverse charity which supports people from many backgrounds, of all ages, and with vastly differing needs.
+It works alongside the NHS, local council, government, and voluntary bodies to help as many people as possible achieve their goals and recognise their potential.